Am I eligible to teach in China?

 Now, they may all seem similar, but there are a couple of important differences.

-The first two are very similar and, as far as requirements to teach English in China in 2022 goes, you must have a 120-hour certificate.
+The first two are very similar and, as far as requirements to teach English in China in 2023 go, you must have a 120-hour certificate.
 This means you complete the course over 120 class hours.

 TEFL courses allow you to teach English to non-native speakers abroad, and this is precisely what you need if you wish to teach in China.
 TEFL jobs are in foreign countries.